 Anger is neither good nor bad.
 Anger is one of our basic emotions – alongside joy, sadness, disgust, surprise and fear.
 Eckman has suggested that these emotions are universal and experienced by all human beings regardless of cultural or ethnic backgrounds.
 Children become angry when they don’t get what they want; parents become angry when someone threatens the safety or wellbeing of their children.
 We can experience anger when we don’t get the promotion we think we deserve, when something is stolen from us, when we are lied to, when we are made to wait (for our early morning coffee) or when we see great injustice.
 We can become angry in many situations, big or small.

 We all know what being angry feels like.
-The sensations in our body include feeling hot, with tensed muscles, a clenched jaw and palms that are turning into fists, and being unable to think straight.
+The sensations in our body include feeling hot, having tensed muscles, a clenched jaw, palms that are turning into fists, and being unable to think straight.
 Your reactions might be: “It’s so unfair!”, or “He can’t treat me like that!”, or “I deserve better!”.
 But the problem actually starts when you start expressing your anger.
 For those people who can say calmly: “I believe this is unfair.
-I would appreciate it if you don’t raise your voice when you speak to me, otherwise I will have to leave,” anger or aggression management is less of a problem than it is for those who shout, hit the table, throw things, break their own or someone else’s property, grab or push the person who seems to be causing their anger, who hit or intimidate others.
+I would appreciate it if you didn’t raise your voice when you speak to me, or I will have to leave,” anger or aggression management is less of a problem than it is for those who shout, hit the table, throw things, break their own or someone else’s property, grab or push the person who seems to be causing their anger, hit or intimidate others.

-So, anger is not a problem but the aggressive expression of anger is.
-So your anger has great implications when it is expressed aggressively and with damaging consequences for yourself and others.
+So, anger is not a problem, but the aggressive expression of anger is.
+Your anger has great implications when it is expressed aggressively and with damaging consequences for yourself and others.
 Your ability to control yourself when you are angry is essential for you to ensure that you give yourself the best possible chance of success in life – to have great relationships, to live longer, to feel proud of yourself, to progress in your career and to avoid legal troubles.

 Anderson and Bushman (2002) defined aggression as ‘any behavior directed toward another individual that is carried out with the proximate intent to cause harm’.